digital-blueprint/handbook/docs/vpn/vpn2.md

 Some of our even more internal services are only reachable via a separate VPN and 2FA.

+TU Graz users by default don't have access to this VPN.
+Please contact ZID with your account information and information about which services you want to access.

+In case you lose your TOTP key please contact the VPN service team or ZID.

 ## TOTP Setup

 ### Install a TOTP app on your phone